 Emergency Food Project

-During the pandemic, the Mountain School teachers moved to Online Classes, which means you can continue to study with the same great teachers at your convenience.
+During the pandemic, the Mountain School teachers moved to Online Classes, which were very popular.
+The School continues to offer this online option so you can learn at your convenience with the same great teachers.
 Study individually with a teacher and create your own curriculum.
 Get more info about the Online Classes.

 Becas / Scholarships

 Under the leadership of Carlos Sánchez at PLQ and the loyal members of the Becas Committee, the scholarship program has continued to support education for middle and high school students.
 Numbers are still lower than past years as families have needed teens to work and online education is not available to all.
 Forty-five students received scholarships in 2021.